 - Any increase in the owner’s capital is adjusted by crediting the Capital A/c

-- Profit caused increase in capital and losses decrease it
+- Profit caused an increase in capital and losses decrease it

-- All expenses have debit balance and incomes have credit balance
+- All expenses have a debit balance and incomes have a credit balance

-From the above rules, it should be clear that debit and credit have no significance of favourable or unfavourable in itself.
-It depends on nature of the transaction in each case.
+From the above rules, it should be clear that debit and credit have no significance of favourable or unfavourable in themselves.
+It depends on the nature of the transaction in each case.